How to Separate Date and Time in Excel

 Excel stores a date as a numeric value and time as a fraction.

-So, if you want to Separate date and time into two separate values you need to Separate the integer part and the fractional part from the value.
+To separate date and time into two values, you must separate the integer and fractional parts from the value.

 Separate Date from Time in Excel

-One of the best ways to Separate a date from a date and time value is by using the INT function.
-INT function takes an integer from a number and left out the fractional part.
+One of the best ways to Separate a date from a date and time value is to use the INT function.
+The INT function takes an integer from a number and leaves out the fractional part.

 =INT(A1)

-In the above example, you have the INT function that takes the reference from cell A1 where you have the date and time in a numeric value.
-And, it has returned 44541 in the result.
+In the above example, you have the INT function that takes the reference from cell A1, where you have the date and time in a numeric value.

-And now when you format this as valuable as a date it only shows you the date.
-Now, apart from the above methods, you can use the following two functions as well to get a separate date.
+When you format this as valuable as a date, it only shows the date.
+In addition to the above methods, you can also use the following two functions to get a separate date.
+Using the ROUNDDOWN function to remove the time from and split the date.

 =ROUNDDOWN(A1,0)